Hate Networking? 5 Ways to Transform Your Approach and Have More Fun

 5. Be in it for the long haul.
 Don’t think of networking as a one-and-done interaction; your goal is to establish relationships, not complete transactions.
 It’s truly less about what occurs the moment you meet people, and more about developing those new relationships over time.
 So, follow up with those you meet.
 Whether you stay connected through LinkedIn, email, or text, cultivate those relationships by doing more than just checking in.
 Share notices of industry events, suggest coffee, lunch or happy hour dates, ask for advice about your career path, or offer career advice of your own.
 If you embrace reaching out as an opportunity and not a chore, you’ll form deeper connections and cultivate a broad, valuable professional network that will benefit your career in the long term.

 From career coaching to job-hunting assistance, SoFi’s career strategy team is always ready to help members realize success and sustain happiness at work.
-Our blog is full of career tips, and our YouTube channel includes several videos on networking and other important career topics.
+Our blog is full of career tips on networking and other important career topics.
 Take the first step in becoming a member today.
 We promise it’s a heck of a lot easier than lugging your mattress up a brownstone.